-Students interested in the pre-optometry advising track must obtain a bachelor’s degree and complete the necessary prerequisites for a Doctor of Optometry program.
-Those interested in pursuing optometry should consult with a pre-professional health adviser to learn about requirements that are specific to the program and/or school to which they hope to apply.
+Students interested in the pre-optometry career advising track must obtain a bachelor’s degree and complete the necessary prerequisites for a Doctor of Optometry program.
+Those interested in pursuing optometry should consult with a pre-professional health career adviser to learn about requirements that are specific to the program and/or school to which they hope to apply.

 Admission to and completion of a pre-optometry career advising track through VCU Career Services - Pre-Professional Health Career Advising does not constitute or guarantee admission to an optometry school.
 Students must apply separately to an optometry program of their choice at the appropriate time.

-If interested in preparing for optometry school, students must declare an academic major and should declare and maintain their pre-optometry advising track.
+If interested in preparing for optometry school, students must declare an academic major and should declare and maintain their pre-optometry career advising track.
 Students do not earn a pre-optometry degree.
 Those unsure of their academic majors initially should clarify their academic interests through regular conversations with their academic adviser and pre-professional health career adviser.
 Pre-optometry students are encouraged to major in fields of greatest interest to them.
-To declare a pre-optometry advising track, see the pre-professional health advising blog.
+To declare a pre-optometry career advising track, see the Pre-Professional Health Hub.

 Prerequisites for an optometry program

 It is recommended that students select a challenging course load of science and math courses each semester to ensure adequate preparation for the academic rigor of an optometry program.

 Students need to complete their bachelor's degree, the required science prerequisite courses and the Optometry Admissions Test before becoming eligible to start an optometry program.

 Science and non-science courses required for the pre-optometry doctoral program

 General biology, cell biology, general chemistry, organic chemistry, biochemistry and physics are required science prerequisites for admission to optometry school.
 The science courses should be pre-professional level courses designed for science majors or health professional students and should offer laboratory experience.
 Eight hours of advanced human biological sciences are required; junior or senior-level anatomy or physiology is strongly recommended.
-Students should consult with a pre-professional health adviser to see if the school they plan to apply to requires human anatomy.
+Students should consult with a pre-professional health career adviser and academic adviser to see if the school they plan to apply to requires human anatomy.

 & BIOZ 151